pali1460/Group4ProjectRepo/ReadMe.md

 - SQL

 Prerequisites:
-- Docker must be installed
+- Docker Desktop must be installed
 - Computer must posess a web browser

 Instructions on how to run the application locally:
 - Launch Docker
+- Navigate to Project subdirectory of Group4ProjectRepo folder
 - Load docker volumes (docker compose up)
 - Run application on web browser

 Link:
+localhost:3000